 the food.
 Only the composition value will answer that question.

 This is why it is important to not just consider the list of ingredients

-but to also look at the protein/fat/carbohydrate profile of the food.
+but to also look at the Cat Food Composition chart, or call the company

 A good example of the above issue is a